jaiyue/Network-coursework/readme.txt

 To start the server:
     python server.py [port]

-- port: The port number the server will listen on (This can be set depending on when the command is entered, but the default is ’12300‘).
+- ‘<port>': The port number the server will listen on (This can be set depending on when the command is entered, but the default is ’12300‘).

 ### 2. Running the Client